-e. accessibility;

-f. disaster mitigation (where relevant);

-g. state and local codes,

-h. ordinances,

-i. and zoning requirements;

-j.
-Uniform Physical Condition Standards; and

-k.
-Capital Needs Assessments (if applicable).

-the gu cale or Recapture Guidelines.
-Below, the grantee must enter (or attach) a description of uidelines that will be used for resale or recapture of HTF funds when used to assist first-nomebuyers.
-If the grantee will not use HTF funds to assist first-time homebuyers, enter .
+9. Resale or Recapture Guidelines.
+Below, the grantee must enter (or attach) a description of the guidelines that will be used for resale or recapture of HTF funds when used to assist first-time homebuyers.
+If the grantee will not use HTF funds to assist first-time homebuyers, enter "N/A".

-home provid TF Affordable Homeownership Limits.
-If the grantee intends to use HTF funds for buyer assistance and does not use the HTF affordable homeownership limits for the area ded by HUD, it must determine 95 percent of the median area purchase price and set forth formation in accordance with §93.305.
-If the grantee will not use HTF funds to assist first-
+10. HTF Affordable Homeownership Limits.
+If the grantee intends to use HTF funds for homebuyer assistance and does not use the HTF affordable homeownership limits for the area provided by HUD, it must determine 95% of the median area purchase price and set forth the information in accordance with §93.305.
+If the grantee will not use HTF funds to assist first-time homebuyers, enter "N/A".